 On the day of your test, the following policies will be in effect:

 Photo Identification - Photo identification is required.
-QC identification or other student identification, driver's license, passport or other government-issued photo identification are all acceptable forms of photo identification for CUNY exams.
+QC or other student identification, a driver's license, passport or other government-issued identification are acceptable forms of identification for CUNY exams.
 Photo identification must be current.
-Original photo identification must be presented.
-Photocopies, faxed copies and electronic copies are not allowed.

 Electronic Devices - All electronic devices containing an off and on option, including cellular phones and watches, are to be turned off and put away.
 They may not be turned on until you leave the testing room.
 Please be advised that calculators are not permitted for certain exams.